SIDE TABLE FLIP

 Comments

-1. Decorative Inspirations says
+1. Decorative Inspirations Avatar

 Regina, your goodwill end table came out amazing!
 I love a good furniture project.
 How fun!
 The canning was such a genius idea.
 I love the natural look it has.
 It is always a pleasure to see what you have been up to lately.
 Thanks for sharing on the home Imagined party.
 Have a good week.-Meagan

-3. Anna Price says
+2. Anna Price Avatar

 Oh my gosh!
 I am absolutely bowled over by this transformation.
 I love that you used caning on the door.
 That was brilliant.
 Thank you for sharing this post on the Home Imagined Link Party.